SDE-ADNAN/Java-DSA/README.md

 this is needed to be done many times to remember this data structures and algos as these are very confusing and need to be debugged to under stand better..

+I forgot to update this repo and will again continue to do dsa questions in java